lukso-network/docs/docs/standards/universal-profile/01-lsp0-erc725account.md

 :::
 ## Introduction

 Once deployed on a network, smart contracts cannot be changed, **they are set in stone**.
-If a smart contract is deployed with a specific amount of state variables, a specific behavior and functionalities then its forever there and cannot be altered.
+If a smart contract is deployed with a specific amount of state variables, a specific behavior and functionalities then it is there forever and cannot be altered.

 The **[ERC725 Standard](https://github.com/ERC725Alliance/erc725/blob/main/docs/ERC-725.md)** proposed in 2017 descibes a generic key value store and generic execution function that could be the basis to an account.
 Combining the interactivity and signature verification mechanism represented by **[LSP1-UniversalReceiver](../generic-standards/02-lsp1-universal-receiver.md)** and **[ERC1271](https://eips.ethereum.org/EIPS/eip-1271)** standards, a blockchain based account can be created.